andretavare5/blog/content/blog/2022/06/06/hunting-privateloader.md

 }
 ```

 After running this rule on VirusTotal retro hunting, I got over 1.5k samples on a 1 year timeframe.
-By manually analyzing some of them matches, I couldn't find any false positives.
+By manually analyzing some of the matches, I couldn't find any false positives.
 As a first attempt of hunting and detecting PrivateLoader, this rule seems to yield good results.

 Now, to faster analyze the malware and better understand its behavior, we should build a string deobfuscator to help us on our reversing efforts and better document the code.
 With the help of [Capstone](https://www.capstone-engine.org/) disassembly framework, and some trial and error, here's the script: